 Take a close look at your Lightning cable and inspect it for any damage.
 In the image below, you’ll see an example of a damaged Lightning cable.

 If you think your Lightning cable is damaged, try charging your iPhone with a few different cables.
-If you need to replace your Lightning cable, we highly recommend one of our hand-selected MFi-certified cables that we sell in our shop.
+If you need to replace your Lightning cable, we highly recommend one of our hand-selected MFi-certified cables in our Amazon Storefront.

 Try A Few Different Chargers